Organization

 Features will move from Instance Level and Top Level Group to Organization Level.
 New features may also be built at the Organization Level.
 The focus will begin with core features such as authentication and billing.

-There is two phases to this work stream.
+There are two phases to this work stream.
 The first phase is to migrate critical features that make Organization viable.
 A second phase after Organization release is to bring all remaining features to the Organization level.

 Data Exploration